evinbrijesh/BEACON/README.md

-# Beacon - Anti-Drug Addiction Support App
+# BEACON - Anti-Drug Addiction Support App

 ## Overview

-Beacon is a mobile application designed to support individuals struggling with drug addiction by providing a platform to track challenges, milestones, and progress throughout their recovery journey.
+BEACON is a mobile application designed to support individuals struggling with drug addiction by providing a platform to track challenges, milestones, and progress throughout their recovery journey.
 The app serves as a companion tool to encourage users to stay committed to their goals and receive motivational support.

 ## Features